alexsg2/C.A.M.P/README.md

    - Click on "Repository" and choose "Merge into current branch".
    - Select your branch from the list to merge your changes into the main branch.
    - Resolve any conflicts if necessary, then confirm the merge.

+   *Note: Before merging talk to someone in the group to avoid problems or miscommunications later on.*